polkadot-developers/polkadot-docs/polkadot-protocol/protocol-components/transactions/transactions-formats.md

     - The parameters required by the function call being targeted

 - Some extra information, verified by the signed extensions of the transaction:
-    - What's the era for this transaction, i.e., how long should this call last in the transaction pool before it gets discarded?
+    - What's the era for this transaction?
+How long should this call last in the transaction pool before it gets discarded?
-    - The nonce, i.e., how many prior transactions have occurred from this account?
+    - The nonce.
+How many prior transactions have occurred from this account?
 This helps protect against replay attacks or accidental double-submissions
     - The tip amount paid to the block producer to help incentivize it to include this transaction in the block

 Then, some additional data that's not part of what gets signed is required, which includes: